Highway 3: Rugged Parks, Culinary Bounty & Mountain Towns

 Part 4

 From Lillooet, there is the option to drive south to Lytton, or northeast through picturesque grasslands and canyons (the northeast option is shown on the map).
-If you’re taking the northeast route, visit Historic Hat Creek Ranch to sample pioneer life at an 1860s roadhouse featuring more than 20 restored heritage buildings and displays, before you continue on to Lytton.
+If you’re taking the northeast route, visit Historic Hat Creek Ranch to sample pioneer life at an 1860s roadhouse featuring more than 20 restored heritage buildings and displays, before you continue on to Lytton, a community marked by its resilience and determination, as it continues to rebuild and heal from the wildfires in 2021.

 Part 5

 The Fraser Canyon landscape includes the river rushing past steep walls and gorges, and farmlands flanking the mountains.
 To gain an appreciation for the power of the Fraser River, stop at Hell’s Gate to ride the Hell’s Gate Airtram, which takes you over the river’s narrowest point, just 35 metres (115 feet) wide.
-Or, try whitewater rafting with Kumsheen Resort, one of the few accommodations to survive a 2021 fire that destroyed much of the Village of Lytton.
+Or, feel the spray of the river with whitewater rafting at Kumsheen Rafting Resort and end the day by the pool with sweeping views of the White Canyon.
+For a more holistic experience, visit REO Rafting & Yoga Resort, where you’ll find anything from whitewater rafting on the Nahatlatch River to yoga retreats and relaxation gardens, all tucked away in a tranquil pocket of nature.

-En route to Hope visit Historic Yale, part of the original Cariboo Wagon Road, which offers an intriguing look at the gold rush boom of the 1800s that brought miners to the gold fields of the Cariboo and Barkerville.
+En route to Hope visit Yale Historic Site, part of the original Cariboo Wagon Road, which offers an intriguing look at the gold rush boom of the 1800s that brought miners to the gold fields of the Cariboo and Barkerville.

 Part 6